 The Production Survival Pattern runs across every use case in this guide.
 Four conditions.
 Present in every deployment that held.
 Absent in every deployment that stalled.

 Condition 4: A named owner existed on the client side.
 Not a project sponsor.
 A named operational owner accountable for the agent's performance on an ongoing basis.
 In every stalled deployment we have seen, the build was owned by a project team that handed the system over on completion.
 The system then operated without anyone accountable for its output quality.
 Exceptions were not managed.
 The agent gradually produced lower-quality outputs without anyone with the authority or mandate to intervene.
+A system without an owner is not a production deployment.
+It is a scheduled process waiting to degrade.

 These four conditions are not a build checklist.
 They are a readiness test.
 If your candidate agentic AI use case does not satisfy all four before the build begins, the build is not ready, and starting it will not make it ready faster.
-It will make the failure more expensive.

 First-party patterns: what Graph Digital's own deployments proved

 Katelyn, Graph Digital's content operations agent, has operated continuously since January 2026.
 The results: 50% increase in new users to high-intent pages, 440% increase in conversion rate, 40 terms moved to position one.
-Those outcomes were not produced by the agent being clever.
+Those outcomes were not produced by the agent being technically sophisticated.
 They were produced by the agent running a process that was already defined, on content contexts that were already documented, within quality standards that were already agreed.
 The agent amplified a process that worked.
 It did not compensate for a process that did not.

 The finance reconciliation agent replaced a five-figure SaaS subscription with zero production failures across six months.
 The matching logic, the exception classification rules, and the escalation thresholds were all documented before the build.
 The data sources were already integrated.
 The decision owner was the finance function head who had been running the process through the SaaS tool.
-The Production Survival Pattern was satisfied before the first sprint.

 Both deployments would have failed if the build had started while those conditions were still being resolved.